toolness/webmaker-app-guide/get_started/README.md

 ### Dependencies

-To get a local version of Mobile Appmaker running, you'll need to have [git](http://git-scm.com/), [node](http://nodejs.org/), and [gulp](http://gulpjs.com/) installed on your local machine.
+To get a local version of Webmaker Mobile running, you'll need to have [git](http://git-scm.com/), [node](http://nodejs.org/), and [gulp](http://gulpjs.com/) installed on your local machine.

 ### Clone

-In order to contribute to Mobile Appmaker, you'll need to **create your own fork** of Mobile Appmaker and make pull-requests against our master branch.
+In order to contribute to Webmaker Mobile, you'll need to **create your own fork** of Webmaker Mobile and make pull-requests against our master branch.

 Clone from your own fork or from the original: